All Episodes

 Should be the premier law enforcement agency in the entire world.

-Uh, you had one other story today you're telling me about your breaking.
+You had one other story today you were telling me about your breaking.

 What are you breaking today?

-Yeah, uh just a little bit ago, Marco Rubio and uh Chitroy put out a remarkable report uh looking at all the different ways that liberal ideology has been indoctrinating the Pentagon under Joe Biden and tying it to drops in readiness and preparedness in the Army.
+Yep, just a little bit ago, Marco Rubio and Chip Roy put out a remarkable report looking at all the different ways that liberal ideology has been indoctrinating the Pentagon under Joe Biden and tying it to drops in readiness and preparedness in the Army.

-Basically, we are less capable of a war fighting machine two years into the Biden administration because of so much focus on pronouns and critical race theory and other things.
+Basically, we are less capable, a war-fighting machine, two years into the Biden administration because of so much focus on pronouns and critical race theory and other things.

 They even got it down into the special forces.

-You would think that the special forces would be affected by these sort of things, but they're injecting it into the special forces, into the military academies, into the national security strategy, liberal indoctrination, very powerful report.
+Who would think that the special forces would be affected by these sort of things, but they're injecting it into the special forces, into the military academies, into the national security strategy, liberal indoctrination.

 Thank you for that update, John.